BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ## 8. Issue dapp event

 ### 8.1 Create and release dapp event
+- Introduction
+    - Experimental interface
+    - Create a unique dappid on the chain
+    - The free Dappid is open for everyone to use, and for the paid dappid, others need to buy the right to use before using, a purchase, lifetime use
+    - If the owner of the dappid is a trustee and the feature of receiving votes is enabled, then others must vote for the owner within two rounds before using dappid again

 - The full name of the interface: `trDapp`
 - Interface abbreviation：`tda`